-The Company has completed detailed mapping and sampling at the Pedregal Target over an area of 10 square kilometers.
+NICAZA completed detailed mapping and sampling at Los Andes over an area of 10 square kilometers.
 A series of andesitic volcanic rocks exhibit features typical of high sulfidation system, including silicification, argillic and advanced argillic alteration.
-Surface mapping and sampling has outlined a large area along a 2.5 km trend with anomalous gold, silver, copper and trace elements, coincident with the alteration.
+Surface mapping and sampling outlined a large area along a 2.5 km trend with anomalous gold, silver, copper and trace elements, coincident with the alteration.
 Gold values up to 1.8 g/t Au along with silver values up to 197 g/t Ag had been collected in rock samples within this area of alteration.
-In October 2015, five shallow diamond drill holes were completed for a total of 1,161 meters.
-The drill holes intersected strong argillic and silica alteration with anomalous values of silver and copper.

 In April 2015, a high resolution helicopter-borne magnetic and radiometric survey covering some 55 square kilometers over the main Los Andes area was completed.
 The survey totalled approximately 550 line kilometers at 100 meter spacing flown at a 50 meter altitude.
 Review of the initial results had identified a number of anomalous areas and had enhanced the structural model of the Los Andes trend.
 A magnetic high was centered over the Quisaltepe area, interpreted as a large, buried intrusive body.
 At least four other magnetic highs, likely intrusive bodies, associated with alteration and surface geochemical anomalies, were identified as follow-up prospects.
+Two short exploration drilling campaigns were conducted in 2015.
+In October 2015, five shallow diamond drill holes were completed for a total of 1,161 meters.
+The drill holes intersected strong argillic and silica alteration with anomalous values of silver and copper.